 - Position the cut directly below the bloom and above the first set of leaves.
 Cut at the abscission layer, the small, swollen section of stem just below the bloom.
 The location where you’ll normally find the first leaflet and where the rose hip is shed.
 As noted above, make a clean cut at a 45° degree angle.

 That’s it!
 You may find lots of articles they give you an incredible amount of complicated and confusing instructions involving counting leaves and breaking out the Crazy Glue, but all of that is fairly well unnecessary.

 This simple two-step method is effective for all large-flowered roses.

 NOTE: Knockout rose bushes do not require deadheading of flowers.

 Using this method helps retain the maximum amount of foliage, and the most recent studies have made it clear that more foliage encourages more flower growth.

 You should note that if you like the appearance of rosehips and/or you use rosehips in herbal concoctions you will not want to deadhead your roses.

 Tips On How To Deadhead Petunias

-Deadheading petunias stops them from going to seed and helps them to look their best throughout the growing and blooming season.
+Deadheading petunias stops them from producing seeds and helps them to look their best throughout the blooming and growing season.
 To deadhead your petunias effectively, follow these steps: